Household Batteries

 Single-use batteries are now made of common metals deemed non-hazardous by the federal government and can be disposed of in your regular trash.
 There are no special steps to take to throw them away, simply place them in the trash can with other household waste for disposal.

-Rechargeable batteries of any kind should NOT be placed in your trash can (or dumpster) as they contain heavy metals that can be harmful to the environment.
+Lithium and rechargeable batteries of any kind should NOT be placed in your trash can (or dumpster) as they contain heavy metals that can be harmful to the environment.
 They also can become fire hazards at waste processing facilities.
-Rechargeable batteries can be recycled at the locations listed below or taken to the Household Hazardous Material facility at the Waste Commission of Scott County.
+Lithium and rechargeable batteries can be recycled at the locations listed below or taken to the Electronics Recovery Center at the Waste Commission of Scott County.

 Automotive and other large batteries